MohammadFaqeh/ProgressSoft-Assignment/README.md

 ## 2. SQL & Relational Databases
 ### Database Schema Design Methodology (Q1)

-To automate the environment setup, a comprehensive script named `Complete_Solution.sql` has been provided.
+To automate the environment setup, a comprehensive script named `solution.sql` has been provided.
 This script sequentially handles database creation, schema definition, data population, and the generation of the final analytical report.
-It can be executed via the Linux terminal using the following command: `mysql -u root -p < Complete_Solution.sql`
+It can be executed via the Linux terminal using the following command: `mysql -u root -p < solution.sql`

 * **Source Code:** [solution.sql](./Script/solution.sql)